0xanmol/Eclipse-Workshop/README.md

 You'll have to do a few things before you can deploy your smart contract to Eclipse Testnet.

 1. Install [metamask](https://metamask.io/download/)
-2. Add Eclipse [Testnet/Devnet wallet](https://docs.eclipse.xyz/developers/wallet/testnet-and-devnet-wallets) to your browner
+2. Add Eclipse [Testnet/Devnet wallet](https://docs.eclipse.xyz/developers/wallet/testnet-and-devnet-wallets) to your browser

 ## Install Dependencies
 Install Rust, and its package manager Cargo.